Melk Abbey in Austria

 The abbey library of Melk Abbey

 The guided tour through Melk Abbey, which every visitor can take, ends here.
-However, as part of our press trip, we are still allowed to look behind the scenes of the library.
+However, as part of our press trip, we are allowed to look behind the scenes of the library.
 Bernadette Kalteis and Johannes Deibl are working on this project.
 They show us books that are being restored.
 This includes, for example, this herbal book from the year 1609.

 Special exhibition “The Transformation”